htoooth/map-app/README.md

 # Squirtle

-A map app based easyui, vue and maptalk.
+A web map app based on easyui, vue and maptalks.